Our Sixth Form sets an example to the rest of the school so be a responsible part of our learning community by adhering to the following policies.

 Everyone in the gym should be changed and working

-Only students with lessons at JRCS are permitted in there during school time
+Only students with lessons at JRCS are permitted in the gym during school time